Planning Survey And Evaluation Question And Answers

 • Sampling method used

-• Personnel & physical arrangement
+• Personnel and physical arrangement

 • Statistical methods to be used